Greenbank Interiors Kitchen – Your most frequently asked questions, answered!

 How do you clean the tiles behind your cooker?

 I don’t!
 You don’t need to if you seal them.
-The Matt Finish Selaer from Reclaimed Brick Tile protects against oil and water based stains.
+The Matt Finish Sealer from Reclaimed Brick Tile protects against oil and water based stains.

 Where is your kitchen blind from?

-I’m sorry to say my mother-in-law made it for me but the material was from John Lewis but that was 3 years ago now!
+I’m sorry to say my mother-in-law made it for me but the material was from Laura Ashley.

 Where is your kitchen clock from?

-It was from Asda and it was only £12!
-Absolute bargain!
-Sadly they don’t make this exact one anymore but Wayfair have a similar version but it’s £61.99!
+It was from Asda back in 2015!
+Sadly they don’t make this exact one anymore but Newgate Clocks do a very similar one.

 Where are your café pictures on the wall from?

 They were from Next a long time ago and I’ve not found anything similar to share with you.
 I’m sorry!

 Where did you get your sink and tap from?